Arnold Pannartz and Konrad Sweynheim: Printing work

 In 1467, the two printers left Subiaco and settled at Rome, where the brothers Pietro and Francesco Massimo placed a house at their disposal.
-The same year, they published an edition of Cicero's letters that gave its name to the typographic unit of measurement named cicero, the Continental Europe equivalent of the pica typographic unit.
+That same year they published an edition of Cicero's letters that gave its name to the typographic unit of measurement named cicero, Continental Europe's equivalent of the pica typographic unit.
 Their editorial director was Giovanni Andrea Bussi, at that time Bishop of Aleria in Corsica.